YiZhuPSY/EEG-ISC/README.md

 This is matlab code to compute intersubject correlation (ISC) in EEG using correlated component analysis, specified for analyses presented in Zhu, Y., Pan, Y., & Hu, Y. (2019).
 Learning desire is predicted by similar neural processing of naturalistic educational materials. eNeuro.

-You will need EEGLAB to run Step1_preprocess_demo;
+You will need EEGLAB to run Step1_preprocess_demo.m.

-You will need these files to run Step2_ISC_demo:
+You will need following files to run Step2_ISC_demo.m:
 1. runisc.m -- EEG-ISC specific code
 2. topoplot.m -- stand-alone version of EEGlab's popular display function (does not require EEGlab).
 3. Neuroscan64.loc -- Neuroscan location file for topoplot